Tue, December 3

 The HarrisX survey, conducted online from October 25-28 with 1,717 registered voters, revealed public concern over the SEC’s approach.
 Two-thirds of respondents believe the SEC should wait for clearer regulatory guidelines from Congress before enforcing actions.
 Current legislative proposals, including bills for stablecoin regulation, have yet to pass, contributing to the ambiguity.

 Political affiliation plays a role in voter perceptions, as survey results showed a near-even split on which party is more favorable toward crypto innovation.
-The poll found 34% of voters leaning toward Republicans and 32% toward Democrats, reflecting division on how best to support digital asset growth.
+The poll found that 34% of voters lean toward Republicans and 32% toward Democrats, reflecting division on how best to support digital asset growth.

 Meanwhile, industry leaders are vocal about their frustrations.
 Coinbase’s Chief Legal Officer, Paul Grewal, shared the survey findings on social media, underscoring the financial impact on taxpayers and urging voters to consider these issues at the polls.
 Meanwhile, critics argue that the SEC’s outdated regulations fail to accommodate the unique nature of digital assets, prompting some firms to challenge the agency in court.